 For Pseudomonas aeruginosa, or PA, we employed EDEN and identified 35 vaccine antigens which were expressed as recombinant protein constructs.
 These antigens were tested for induction of protective immunity in mouse models.
-19 showed protection in a peritonitis model and of these 16 confirmed protections in an acute pneumonia model.
+16 antigens confirmed protection in peritonitis and acute pneumonia models.
 These lead antigens are involved in numerous different biological functionalities including; adhesion, iron uptake, secretion of toxins and thus targeting different virulence factors.